 - Model good screen behavior and healthy behaviors to your child.
 Put your phone down during family time, get outside with your child to play and exercise.

-- Be involved in your child’s life: observe, listen, and ask.
-Know what is going on at school, know what television shows and games they are interested in, and be interested in and ask questions about their activities.
+- Be involved in your child’s life.
+Observe, listen, and ask.
+Know what is going on at school, know what their favorite television shows and games are, and be interested in and ask questions about their activities.

 Find out which apps, television shows, movies, or e-books have high-quality programming and material.
 An hour of a high-quality educational learning application would be more beneficial than an hour of a low-quality television program.
 Make sure your child is viewing developmentally appropriate content for their age.
 Finally, don’t forget to take safety into account.
 Children using the internet need to be aware of internet safety and cyberbullying.
 Parents also need to be aware of commercials and discuss them with their children, as young children are not able distinguish between advertisements and fact.

-Offer alternative toys and games.
-Have a set of nesting cups for your baby to play with in the kitchen or a drawer full of items for them to play with while meals are being prepared.
+Make alternative toys and games easily available.
+Keep a set of nesting cups for your baby in the kitchen, or a drawer full of items for them to play with while meals are being prepared.
 Encourage crafts, reading, puzzles, and board games for older children to occupy themselves when possible.
 Offer alternative family activities to reduce screen time as well, such as a family bike ride, game night, or reading a book together.